NaClSSS/NVB/documents/manual.md

   - `rules`: The associated transformations.
   - `name_filters`: A `Dict` that stores the mapping between the filter name (if specified) and the corresponding `Filter`.
 - `def __init__(self, value=None, data_type=None):`
-  Constructor, the developers can directly wrap a data or specify a data type to generate an `Data` object.
-If the developers specifies `value`, the `type` will be automatically determined.
+  Constructor, the developers can directly wrap data or specify a data type to generate a `Data` object.
+If the developers specify `value`, the `type` will be automatically determined.
 - `def update(self, value, flag=True):`
   Modify the `value` and execute the transformations saved in `rules` to modify associated data.
 The execution of these transformations will cause the update of the data at the end of the transformation, thus completing the update of all associated data in a depth-first search manner.
 If `flag` is `True`, these transformations will be executed immediately.
 Otherwise, these transformations will be executed automatically when the associated data is needed.
-The `views` associated with the data will also be recorded in `View.update_list` for redraw.
+The `views` associated with the data will also be recorded in `View.update_list` for redrawing.
 - `def filter(self, dim=0, filter_type=Type.Scalar, name=None, value=None):`
   Generate a `Filter` object and bind it to the data (save to `rules`).
-The role of `dim`, `filter_type` and `value` can be found in the Filter section.
+The role of `dim`, `filter_type`, and `value` can be found in the Filter section.
 If `name` is specified, the mapping between `name` and the filter will be stored in `name_filters`, and the filter can be accessed later through `data.name_filters(name)`.
 Return the generated filter and the same function is supported on `Filter` and other transformations, thus facilitating the definition of a series of transformations in a chained manner (`data.filter(...).filter(...).aggregation(...)`).
 - `def aggregation(self, dim=0, op='sum'):`
   Similar to the above.
 - `def reshape(self, shape=(-1,)):`